Jillium/employee-tracker/README.md

   Javascript,Node,Other

   ### Installation Instructions
-  Install express, inquirer and console.table by using the command <npm i express inquirer console.table" from the command line.
+  Install express, inquirer, MySQL2 and console.table by using the command <npm i express inquirer mysql2 console.table > from the command line.
 Also clone the code from the github repository.

   ### What will the app be used for?
   It will be used to track employees and pertinent data.